jjinnspecs/jeric-s_portfolio/README.md

 🌍 Deployment

-This project is planned for deployment on Vercel.
+This project is deployed on Vercel.

 📬 Contact